Recommended Tax Configuration for EU stores

 Save.

-J2Commerce uses Joomla articles as products.
-So go to Article Manager and create a New Article / Product (If you sue any other catalog source like Zoo or Sebold, you should head there).
+J2Commerce uses Joomla! articles as products.
+So, go to Article Manager and create a New Article / Product (If you use any other catalog source like Zoo or Sebold, you should head there).

 Product creation steps are explained under the topic Products.

-Go to J2Store Cart tab -> General tab
+Go to J2Commerce (or J2Store Cart) tab > General tab

 If you are selling your products to other countries in Europe, then there are three scenarios